where it all begins

 Johan vineyard

 Located in Oregon’s Willamette Valley, within the Van Duzer Corridor AVA, Johan Vineyards is an 85-acre certified Biodynamic® estate winery.
-Our goal is to create a self-sustained holistic farm system with the energy to produce an honest expression of itself, to share with others. we maintain over 30 acres as a biodiversity preserve, which includes virgin oak savannah and biologically active riparian zones.
+Our goal is to create a self-sustaining holistic farm system with the vitality to produce an honest expression of itself to share with others.
+We maintain over 30 acres as a biodiversity preserve, which includes virgin oak savannah and biologically active riparian zones.
 Johan Vineyards is one of five bonded wineries within the newly established Van Duzer Corridor AVA.
-The unique growing conditions within our viticultural area yield wine grapes with a compelling expression of Oregon’s sense of place.
+The unique growing conditions in our viticultural area yield wine grapes with a compelling expression of Oregon’s sense of place.

-Our calcareous sedimentary soils with non-native erratic granite contrast our easterly neighbors’ iron-rich volcanic soils; we see a greater pH buffering capacity in our soils conducive to a healthy and diverse soil microbiome.
-The resulting wines from our site have exotic and complex aromatics with balancing acidic structure and tension.
+Our calcareous sedimentary soils with non-native erratic granite contrast with our easterly neighbors’ iron-rich volcanic soils; we see a greater pH buffering capacity in our soils, which is conducive to a healthy and diverse soil microbiome.
+The resulting wines from our site have exotic and complex aromatics with a balancing acidic structure and tension.

-In addition to the soil characteristics, our site is affected by the unapologetic and persistent coastal winds.
-Daily, the sun heats the valley floor and causes a “heat-sink” effect.
-This differential draws maritime air through the coast range, directly across our site.
-Annually, we see 30-40% greater daily wind speeds compared to our neighbors in the north Willamette Valley.
+In addition to the soil characteristics, our site is shaped by the unapologetic and persistent coastal winds.
+Each day, the sun heats the valley floor and causes a “heat-sink” effect.
+This differential draws maritime air through the Coast Range directly across our site.
+Annually, we see 30–40% greater daily wind speeds compared to our neighbors in the North Willamette Valley.

 Appellation